School

 · instagram

 Bangkok-born, New York-based Tiri Kananuruk is a performance artist and educator.
 Her works focus on the manipulation of sound, the disruption of time.
 How technologies change the meaning and the ways we communicate.
 She utilizes mistakes, both human and machine, as means of improvisation.
 She holds a BA in Exhibition Design from Chulalongkorn University in Bangkok, and a Master in Interactive Telecommunications from Tisch School of the Arts at New York University.
 Tiri has lectured at the University of the Arts in Philadelphia and the School for Poetic Computation.
 She is currently an adjunct professor at Collaborative Arts, New York University.
 She was a new media artist resident at Mana Contemporary (2019), CultureHub New York (2020), Barnard Movement Lab (NUUM)(2020), and Media Art Exploration (NUUM)(2021).
+She is a NEW INC Member in the Creative Science track.
 She is a founding member of NUUM collective.
 She is a co-founder of MORAKANA along with Sebastián Morales.

 · website